juxor/afaq/markdown/secI4.md

-beauty, in things that help create strong, beautiful bodies and surroundings inspiring to live in."_ Anarchism's _"goal is the freest possible expression of all the latent powers of the individual"_ and this _"is only possible in a state of society where man [sec!] is free to choose the mode of work, the conditions of work, and the freedom to work.
+beauty, in things that help create strong, beautiful bodies and surroundings inspiring to live in."_ Anarchism's _"goal is the freest possible expression of all the latent powers of the individual"_ and this _"is only possible in a state of society where man [sic!] is free to choose the mode of work, the conditions of work, and the freedom to work.
 One whom making a table, the building of a house, or the tilling of the soil is what the painting is to the artist and the discovery to the scientist -- the result of inspiration, of